FredGSF/Phyton_MiniGames/README.md

-Just same games i made while learning python
+I just made some of my childwood games in python